-Each College trustee, administrator, faculty member, or employee, other than the confidential resources described above, who learns of an allegation of unlawful sex discrimination or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation toward any member of the College community is required to notify the Title IX Coordinator promptly.
+Each College trustee, administrator, faculty member, or employee, other than the confidential resources described above, are considered "responsible employees."
+This means that when they learn of an allegation of unlawful sex discrimination or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, dating and domestic violence, and stalking), or retaliation toward any member of the College community, they are required to notify the Title IX Coordinator promptly.
 In addition, College employees who are designated as campus security authorities (CSAs) for the purposes of the Clery Act must provide the Department of Public Safety with non-identifying statistical information regarding all reported incidents of Clery crimes (including, but not limited to, sexual assault, dating violence, domestic violence, stalking and hate crimes).
 Any questions about the reporting or confidentiality status of an individual should be directed to the Title IX Coordinator.